ArmanKhanTech/Portfolio/README.md

    c.
 Also, change the `favicon.ico` in `src\assets\` folder accrodingly

    d.
-Add expriences & testimonals sections in `About.jsx` if you want

-   e.
 Kindly make sure to modify all the respective import statements whenever making in changes in `src\constanst\index.js`

 4. Also, update the title & description in `index.html`

-5. Change the link to your resume in `src\components\HomeInfo.js` (line 64 & 121)
+5. Change the link to your resume in `src\components\HomeInfo.js`
    ```HTML
    <div className='my-3'>
      <a href='resume_link' target='_blank' rel='noreferrer'>